Mroik/woop-attack/rules.md

 - Every player can see the amount of active shields everyone has
 - Every player can see the amount of points everyone else
+- Every player can see the range of everyone else
+- Every player can see amount of lives of every zord